translate/pootle/docs/features/machine_translation.rst

 |icon:icon-web-translate| will be displayed for each source text (English or
 alternative source language) next to the Copy button.
-Clicking the relevant buttons will retrieve translation suggestions from the online services and will mark the current unit as fuzzy to indicate that review is required.
+Clicking the relevant buttons will retrieve translation suggestions from the online services and will mark the current string as fuzzy to indicate that review is required.

 .. _machine_translation#how_to_enable_machine_translations: